EcoJulia/Diversity.jl/README.md

 package [rdiversity][rdiversity-url].
-The code is not optimised for speed at the moment due to the substantial changes that have happened to it under the hood, and the Phylogenetics submodule is also new, and may need further improvements.
+The code is not optimised for speed at the moment due to the substantial changes that have happened to it under the hood, and the Phylogenetics submodule is also recently revised, and may need further improvements.

-Version 0.4, which is the current release, has significant breaking changes to the underlying code, but everything works with Julia v0.6, v0.7 and v1.0 as far as we're aware.
-It is periodically working with Julia nightly but that is not a high priority now that Julia 1.0 has been released.
-Older interfaces from Diversity v0.2 have been removed in v0.4.

 ## Installation